rafaelmardojai/firefox-gnome-theme/README.md

 </details>

 ## Required Firefox preferences
-We provide a **user.js** configuration file in `configuration/user.js` that enable some preferences required by this theme to work.
+We provide a **user.js** configuration file in `configuration/user.js` that enables some preferences required by this theme to work.

 You should already have this file installed if you followed one of the installation methods, but in any case be sure this preferences are enabled under `about:config`: